OmarHamdaoui/DataFrame-Tools/Add Open Anaconda Prompt Here/README.md

-# Open Anaconda Prompt here
+# how to get Open Anaconda Prompt here in options

 ## Steps: